SystemRDL/PeakRDL-ipxact/docs/importer.rst

         - <memoryMap>
         - A named ``addrmap`` definition is created.

-          The definition's type name is defined by the memoryMap's <name>
+          The definition's type name is defined by the memoryMap's <name>.
+          In some cases, an ``_mmap`` suffix may be appended to the type name if a child addressBlock's imported type name happens to be the same.

           The named definition is imported into the root SystemRDL namespace.